 - Lyell Centre for Earth and Marine Science and Technology opening 18 October 2016

 - Opening of Oriam, 4 November 2016

 - Christmas Carol Concert, 15 December 2016

-The 50th anniversary celebrations will also see the launch of a new annual appeal to encourage philanthropic giving for the benefit of our students and their learning experience at Heriot-Watt.
+The 50th anniversary celebrations also saw the launch of a new annual appeal to encourage philanthropic giving for the benefit of our students and their learning experience at Heriot-Watt.

-It will also allow the University community and stakeholders to consider the University’s historic development, both since the granting of the Charter in 1966 and indeed back to the University’s origins in 1821 as the world's first mechanics institute.
+It also allowed the University community and stakeholders to consider the University’s historic development, both since the granting of the Charter in 1966 and indeed back to the University’s origins in 1821 as the world's first mechanics institute.

-As well as reflecting on the achievements of the past, the anniversary will be an opportunity to showcase the University’s aims and potential for the next 50 years and to look forward to the bicentenary of the mechanics institute foundation in 2021.
+As well as reflecting on the achievements of the past, the anniversary was an opportunity to showcase the University’s aims and potential for the next 50 years and to look forward to the bicentenary of the mechanics institute foundation in 2021.